NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/_posts/2022-09-18-i-dont-know-how-to-role-play-vampires.markdown

 ---
 layout: default
-title: "I am running a Brinkwood game"
+title: "I don't know how to role-play vampires"
 categories: storytelling roleplaying-games
 ---
 ## The Middle